jorinvo/me/content/post/crux-healthcare-typescript-demo.md

 To sum it up,

-**Crux is designed for complex systems with strict data integrity needs.**
+**XTDB is designed for complex systems with strict data integrity needs.**

 **Healthcare is such a system.**